 The creative team will put their creative souls on the line, and come face to face with the client.
-The one who is the decision-maker.
-The one who will likely have questionable feedback skills.
-And the one who pays the bill.
+The marketing decision maker.
+Or more likely decision makers, plural.
+Decision makers who will likely have questionable feedback skills.
+And one eye on how much it’s all costing.

 The Agency Creative Team

 You’ll know who the creative teams as they typically fall into one of two camps

 Recognised by three things.Their hair – beards for men and dyed hair for women.
 They will have visible tattoos.